 - Penalty Level 4 – Disqualification.

-NOTE: Except for incidents of slow play, a warning may or may not be given, and the Tournament Director can issue any of the four penalties above, regardless of whether any penalty has been previously issued, depending upon the severity of the situation.
-If the violation or disturbance that caused a prior penalty to be levied does not cease, the Tournament Director and/or its designated assistant has the right to go from one penalty level to the next penalty level immediately.
+NOTE: If the violation or disturbance that caused a prior penalty to be levied does not cease, the Tournament Director and/or their designated assistant has the right to go from one penalty level to the next penalty level immediately.

 - WARNINGS – If a warning is given in an individual match, that warning will follow the team throughout the remainder of the Tournament.
 For example, if a player is warned for sharking his opponent, and in a subsequent match a player from that same team is warned for sharking his or her opponent, the result will be ball-in-hand for the opponent.
 Such warnings will be noted by a Tournament Official on the scoresheets.